olha-yatskivska/python-lessons/files/base-knowledge.md

 for cheese in xfile:
     print(cheese)
 ```
-* **Reading the "Whole" File**: We can read the whole file (newlines and all) into a single string [Program](https://github.com/olha-yatskivska/python-lessons/blob/main/files/exercises/reading-whole-file.py)
+* **Reading the "Whole" File**: If the file is small, you can use .read() and read the whole file (newlines and all) into a single string [Program](https://github.com/olha-yatskivska/python-lessons/blob/main/files/exercises/reading-whole-file.py)

 ---
 ## Counting Lines in a File